bartoszbogacz/kartomat/README.md

 See: [NPM Issue 470](https://github.com/npm/cli/issues/470)

-Or invoke with ´tsc.cmd´
+Or invoke with ´tsc.cmd´ or with ´npx tsc´

 - VSCode complains about duplicated functions

 Make sure a tsconfig.json is present that does not include build outputs, then restart VSCode

-# Immediate TODOs

-- Multiple views sharing the same player.

-# Nive to have
+# TODO

 - A board editor